 4. Add the wet mixture to the dry mixture and mix until smooth.

-5. Add the lemon juice, zest and poppy seeds, and fold through until fully incorporated into the mixture.
+5. Add the zest, juice and poppy seeds, and fold through until fully incorporated into the mixture.
 Stir through the milk.

 6. Add three tbsp of mixture per muffin case - they should be relatively full as these won't rise to the capacity standard muffins do.